The Logos: The Meletic Testament (Chapter 5 The Exile)

 97. —It is the ultimate reality that makes all known perception, all things that are possible existential.

 99. —To Ena, the One is not a claim.
 It is a presence itself.
-If you stop searching for it as if it were outside of you, then you may realise it was always before the search began.
+If you stop searching for it as if it was outside of you, then you may realise it was always before the search began.
 It was already with you.

 100. —You reject Jesus, as God and your Lord and saviour?
 Tell me the reason for this?